blossom-examples/static-sites/gridsome/README.md

-# Gridsome Example Site
+# Gridsome Example

-A minimal Gridsome static site example.
+A ready-to-deploy Gridsome static site example to get you started on [Blossom](https://blossom-cloud.com).

-## Prerequisites

-- Node.js 16.x or higher
-- npm or yarn

-## Setup
+## 🚀 Quick start

+Install Gridsome CLI tool if you don't have

+    npm install --global @gridsome/cli

-1. Install dependencies:
+Install dependencies

     npm install
-    # or
-    yarn install

-2. Run development server:
+Run development server

-    npm run develop
-    # or
-    yarn develop
+    gridsome develop

-## Building

-To build the static site:

-    npm run build
-    # or
-    yarn build

-The site will be generated in the `dist` directory.
+Your site is now running at http://localhost:8081